The Design, Collect & Analyze module includes three different types of map questions:

 - Help text: A text box that is visible when the respondent is placing their answer on the map.
 It can contain for example additional instructions.

-- Marker color: If you want to use different colors in the map markings and the drawbutton.
+- Marker color (for Map point): If you want to use different colors in the map markings and the drawbutton.

 - Minimum and maximum numbers of responses: Choose how many map markings respondents can make.